Alexiy1984/core_kit/README.md

 ### How to bulid project

-1. To bulid all project
+1. To build all project
   run `gulp`
-2. To buldl html documents
+2. To build layouts
+  run `gulp buildlts`
+3. To build components
-  run `gulp html`
+  run `gulp buildcoms`
+4. To buld main index and components index run `gulp buildindex`
 3. To generate css
   run `gulp css`

 ### For development purposes

-run `gulp sync`
+1. To run project browserSync configuration run `gulp sync`
+2. To add new component directory run `bash mk_component.sh <component name>`